 Learn more about the basics of chemotherapy and preparing for treatment.
 The medications used to treat tumors are continually being evaluated.
 Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
 Learn more about your prescriptions by using searchable drug databases.

 Getting care for symptoms and side effects

-A remission can be temporary or permanent.
-This uncertainty leads to many survivors feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it’s important to talk with your doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if it does return.
+Understanding your risk of recurrence and the treatment options may help you feel more prepared if it does return.
 Learn more about coping with the fear of recurrence.

 The first sign of recurrence after treatment may be high blood calcium levels.
-Therefore, tests to watch for a recurrence include blood tests for PTH and calcium level changes, as well as ultrasounds of the neck (see the Diagnosis section for descriptions).
+Therefore, you may have regular tests for PTH and calcium level changes, as well as ultrasounds of the neck.
+See the Diagnosis section for descriptions.